CompCogNeuro/CompCogNeuro.github.io/content/neuron-channels.md

 These biologically-grounded channels provide accurate fits to the detailed electrophysiological properties of real neurons, based on the sources listed below.
 Although this results in a large number of parameters relative to the units in [[abstract neural network]]s, we almost never change these parameters from their default values, unless there is a clear biological or functional motivation to do so.
 Furthermore, extensive testing across a wide range of models has shown that these biologically-grounded mechanisms, and parameter values, actually produce the best functional results.

 The source code for these channels is in the [axon chans](https://github.com/emer/axon/tree/main/chans) directory.
-See [[time constant]] for an exploration of the exponential update equations present in most of these channels.
+Most of these channels use [[exponential integration]] governed by time constant parameters shown in [[#table_taus]] below.
 The implementation of several of these channels comes from standard biophysically detailed models such as [[@^MiglioreHoffmanMageeEtAl99]], [[@^PoiraziBrannonMel03]], and [[@^UrakuboHondaFroemkeEtAl08]].
 See also [[@^BretteRudolphCarnevaleEtAl07]] and the [NEST model directory](https://nest-simulator.readthedocs.io/en/stable/models/index.html) for documented examples, including: [AdEx](https://nest-simulator.readthedocs.io/en/stable/models/aeif_cond_exp.html), [Traub HH](https://nest-simulator.readthedocs.io/en/stable/models/hh_cond_exp_traub.html).
 The [Brian Examples](https://brian2.readthedocs.io/en/stable/examples/index.html) contain full easy-to-read equations for various standard models, including [Brunel & Wang, 2001](https://brian2.readthedocs.io/en/stable/examples/frompapers.Brunel_Wang_2001.html).
 Also see [Wikipedia: Biological neuron model](https://en.wikipedia.org/wiki/Biological_neuron_model) for a nice overview, and [ModelDB Currents](https://modeldb.science/NeuronDB/NeuronalCurrents), [ModelDB Current Search](https://modeldb.science/ModelDB/FindByCurrent), and [IonChannelGeneology](https://icg.neurotheory.ox.ac.uk) for standardized lists of currents included in biophysical models made in NEURON and related software.

 ## Parameters